The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 Citadel walls

-Champaner Archaeological Park can be explored by walk and public transportation.
-I took a public bus from Vadodara central bus station.
+Setting Vadodara as a home base allows taking day trips outside of the city.
+I checked out of my homestay and left my backpack there.
+Champaner Archaeological Park can be explored on foot and by public transportation.
+I took a public bus from Vadodara Central Bus Station.
 I took the bus that leaves around 7:30 am and arrived at 9 am.
-It’s better to arrive early to beat the heat and it’s a long day to be here.
+It’s better to arrive early to beat the heat, and it’s a long day to be here.

 In Champaner, I used a shared auto-rickshaw to hop around the sites.
 Only one main road, so it is convenient to hop on and off a rickshaw.
 I finished the tour at 3:30 pm and returned to Vadodara at 5 pm to catch the bus to Bhuj.